 Q. As a parent what is expected of me?

 Parents who are thinking of choosing the Perth Individual Montessori College for their children’s education should bear in mind the following points before making a final decision:

 All parents must be prepared to have a continuing personal involvement with the College.
-This involvement may include, but is not limited to, maintenance, busy bees, election to the school Board, fund raising, attendance at parent education evenings, and regular classroom observations.
+This involvement may include but is not limited to, maintenance, busy bees, election to the College Board, fundraising and attendance at parent education sessions.
 Voluntary work by parents is very rewarding and keeps costs and fees down.
 In order to provide a holistic environment for your child, it is expected that the Montessori philosophy be extended into the home.